CDP TG-TET PAPER-I,PYQs JANUARY 2025 sessions (Eng)

 A. Statement i is true ii is false

-B. Both statements i and ii are true and statement i does not offer a correct explanation for statement
+B. Both statements i and ii are true and statement i does not offer a correct explanation for statement II

 C. Both statements i and ii are true and statement i offers a correct explanation for statement ii